yuja/jj/docs/config.md

 in the list are overridden by the settings from later items if they disagree.
 Every type of config except for the built-in settings is optional.

+You can enable JSON Schema validation in your editor by adding a `$schema` reference at the top of your TOML config files.
+See [JSON Schema Support] for details.

 See the [TOML site] and the [syntax guide] for a detailed description of the syntax.
 We cover some of the basics below.

 [the user config file]: #user-config-file
 [TOML site]: https://toml.io/en/
 [syntax guide]: https://toml.io/en/v1.0.0
+[JSON Schema Support]: #json-schema-support

 The first thing to remember is that the value of a setting (the part to the right of the `=` sign) should be surrounded in quotes if it's a string.